-While a student in the Politics-History-Economics (PHE) program at King's, Trixie Ling had the opportunity to work in the summer months for the “Make Poverty History” campaign, advocating for more and better aid, trade justice, debt cancellation, and an end to child poverty in Canada.
+While a student in the Politics-History-Economics (PHE) program at King's, I had the incredible opportunity to work in the summer months for the “Make Poverty History” campaign, advocating for more and better aid, trade justice, debt cancellation, and an end to child poverty in Canada.

-Since graduating from the PHE program, Trixie has completed a Master's of Public Policy at Simon Fraser University.
-Her thesis was on the social and economic impacts of language barriers for Chinese immigrant women in Metro Vancouver.
+Since graduating from the PHE program, I have completed a Master's of Public Policy at Simon Fraser University.
+My thesis was on the social and economic impacts of language barriers for Chinese immigrant women in Metro Vancouver.

-Trixie now lives in Vancouver and works for the Canadian Mental Health Association, B.C.
+I now live in Vancouver and work for the Canadian Mental Health Association, B.C.
 Division as a Project Manager for “Connecting the Dots,” an initiative promoting the mental health of urban Aboriginal youth and families in British Columbia.
-She also serves as a board member for Here Housing, a non-profit organization which provides supportive and affordable housing for intentional communities in East Vancouver.
+I am also privileged to serve as a board member for Here Housing, a non-profit organization which provides supportive and affordable housing for intentional communities in East Vancouver.